 - Don’t fire the pop-up too often.
 If a visitor has closed the pop-up multiple times, chances are they aren’t interested.
-Set a rule to not fire your pop-up after a visitor has closed the pop-up at least three times.
+Set a rule not to fire your pop-up after a visitor has closed the pop-up at least three times.

-For example, let’s say a visitor has landed on your blog article about “10 ways your stress and anxiety is impacting your health.”
+For example, let’s say a visitor has landed on your blog article about “10 ways your stress and anxiety are impacting your health.”
 You’ve already identified “Stress” as one of your company’s core content topics.
 Therefore, after the visitor has read 30% of the article, trigger a pop-up for an e-book about “Mental, Spiritual, and Physical: The Ultimate Guide to Reducing Stress.”

 Benefits of this strategy:

 - Build your email list.
-Email marketing is an incredibly effective channel and the more subscribers you have, the more sales you’ll see.
+Email marketing is an incredibly effective channel, and the more subscribers you have, the more sales you’ll see.

 - Segment your email list.
-Segmenting your email lists is incredibly important and allows you to deliver messaging that’s geared toward the person’s interests — ultimately, making them more likely to convert.
+Segmenting your email lists is incredibly important and allows you to deliver messaging that’s geared toward the person’s interests — ultimately making them more likely to convert.